yin1999/dubbo-buildpacks-deps-sync/README.md

 ## Setup

 To sync releases from one GitHub repository to Aliyun OSS, you should configure some environment variables.
-For easy use the `sync-release` command will read the environment variables from a `.env` file in the current directory.
+For easy to use, the
+`sync-release` command will read the environment variables from a `.env` file in the current directory.
 You can copy the example file `.env-dist` to `.env` and fill in the values: